jackson-justice/caffeine-sleep-project/README.md

 # Caffeine, Sleep, and Energy Survey Analysis

-This project was completed for STAT 250 at Brigham Young University.
-It explores how daily caffeine use relates to average sleep hours and self-reported energy levels.
+This project explores how daily caffeine use relates to average sleep hours and self-reported energy levels.

 ## Project Overview
 I surveyed over 70 participants to collect data on: